Call our team of experts to learn more about what Lima One has to offer.

 By using more leveraged investments, as in the cash-out refinance example referenced earlier, you’re also increasing your ability to purchase more or even higher-value investment properties, which exponentially increases your net gain by multiplying it across multiple properties in your portfolio.

-How to Avoid Risks with Leverage
+How to Avoid Risks with Leverage in Real Estate

 Just like everything else in life, there are downsides to using leverage and risks to avoid.
 Are you considering leverage as an option?
 Keep these tips in mind:

-A low down payment could lead to a high monthly payment.
+A low-down payment could lead to a high monthly payment.
 Make sure your properties cash flow properly.

 Property values don’t always appreciate.
 Make sure your deals are rock-solid at purchase, with realistic ARVs.